The second half of the book is taken up with cartomancy, and in

 better than Etteilla's in the 3rd Cahier.
 That suggests to me that he

-My contention is and
+My feeling is and

 has been that the source for the cartomantic tradition which Etteilla is